sik-flow/sik-flow.github.io/_projects/2020-09-28-Fashion_MNIST_Counterfactual.md

 ![png](https://raw.githubusercontent.com/sik-flow/sik-flow.github.io/master/_projects/images/Fashion_MNIST_Counterfactual_files/Fashion_MNIST_Counterfactual_12_0.png)

-To start I want to what changes to the above image would have to occur to change it any class.
+To start I want to what changes to the above image would have to occur to change it to any class.
 I specified `other` for this reason.

 ```python